mkropat/standalone-dovecot-imap/README.md

 Before you connect to the local IMAP mirror, you'll want to download all your email from your server:

-    sdsync mirror youruser@yourdomain.com yourserver.yourdomain.com
+    sdsync mirror youruser@yourdomain.com youruser@yourserver.yourdomain.com

-Replace `youruser@yourdomain.com` with your email account, and `yourserver.yourdomain.com` with the hostname of the server that hosts your email with Dovecot.
+Replace `youruser@yourdomain.com` with your email account, and `youruser@yourserver.yourdomain.com` with the system username and hostname of the server that hosts your email with Dovecot.

 Now you're ready to connect to the local IMAP mirror with your mail client of choice.
 Instead of port `143`, use the output of `sdimap get port`: